joeniederer/Strava_Data_Project_SQL_PowerBI/README.md

 ##  Project Background

-I've been running casually over the past three years, recording all of my runs through the Strava app.
+I've been running casually over the past 21 months, recording all of my runs through the Strava app.
 Recently I have signed up for a marathon in April 2026, and now I need to start thinking about a marathon training plan.

 To make the most effective plan, I want to run a descriptive analysis on my Strava running data to get a view on my current running level.